Newport Beach, California: Beaches and surfing

 Beachgoers have flocked to Newport Beach since the Pacific Electric Railway began bringing them in 1905.
 Attractions include the city beaches from the Santa Ana River to the tip of the Balboa Peninsula, Corona del Mar State Beach, and the beaches at Crystal Cove State Park.
 Newport Beach is known for good surfing, especially between Newport Pier and the Santa Ana River.
 At the tip of the Balboa Peninsula, The Wedge offers world-class bodyboarding and bodysurfing.
 Newport Pier and Balboa Pier draw fishermen and sightseers.
 A boardwalk runs 2.9 mi from 36th Street in West Newport, past Newport Pier and Balboa Pier, to between E and F Streets on the Balboa Peninsula for both pedestrians and bikers.

+A notable urban development project is proposed in Newport Beach, which involves converting a portion of a local golf course into a surf lagoon.
+The Newport Beach Surfing Lagoon Project, initiated by Back Bay Barrels LLC, involves the creation of a 7-acre lagoon capable of generating waves mechanically, along with two buildings intended for dining, retail, fitness, and lodging.
+The project has sparked debate among residents, with some viewing it as a progressive innovation and others as a potential disruption to the area's natural beauty and community character.

 Harbor and boating

 Newport Harbor is the largest recreational boat harbor on the U.S. west coast, and a popular destination for all boating activities, including sailing, fishing, rowing, kayaking, and paddleboarding.

 The annual Christmas Boat Parade started in 1908.

 Competitive sailing, rowing, and paddling events are common.
 The annual Newport to Ensenada International Yacht Race is the largest sailboat race in the world.

 Boating activities are organized by five private yacht clubs, along with Orange Coast College, UC Irvine, and the Sea Scouts, all of which have sailing, rowing, and water activity bases on the harbor.
 The Newport Aquatic Center allows public participation in competitive rowing, canoeing, kayaking, and outrigger canoe racing.
 The Orange Coast College School of Sailing and Seamanship offers recreational and professional sailing and mariners' courses and certifications, including United States Coast Guard licensing.
 Weekly races take place during the summer including the Beer Can Races.